-It would later spread to Europe, namely Italy, and was first described in by the School of Salerno in the 12th Century.
-Most historians believe that true alcohol producing stills appear to have first appeared in Europe in the 13th Century.
+Most historians believe that true alcohol-producing stills appear to have first appeared in Europe around the 13th Century.

 10. The wheelbarrow was invented in the Middle Ages

-They would quickly prove their worth but didn't appear to be an immediate success.
-By the 15th Century, however, they became commonplace for everything from mining to construction.
+By the 15th Century, they became commonplace for everything from mining to construction.

 11. The flying buttress is an iconic Middle Age development

 Flying buttresses are an iconic architectural feature of Gothic architecture and are often found in medieval cathedrals.
-They first appeared in Gothic churches from the 12th Century onwards and are still awe-inspiring in modern times.
+They first appeared in the 12th Century and remain awe-inspiring today.

-These architectural features suddenly allowed for buildings to be built much taller than previously thought possible allowing for higher ceilings, thinner walls and much bigger windows.
+The addition of flying buttresses enabled buildings to become much taller and more elaborate in design, allowing for higher ceilings, thinner walls, and much bigger windows.

 12. The spinning wheel was invented in India

-Pintle-and-gudgeon stern-mounted rudders were a major innovation of during the Middle Ages.
-Prior to their existence boats and large ships were maneuvered using oars or quarter-rudders.
+Pintle-and-gudgeon stern-mounted rudders were a major innovation during the Middle Ages.
+Prior to their existence, boats and large ships were maneuvered using oars or quarter-rudders.
 Unlike modern rudders, which are mounted on the stern, quarter-rudders were mounted on the sides of ships.
 Their use limited the size of ships.

 15. Eyeglasses made everything clear

-In a sermon given by a Dominican Friar called Giordana da Pisa in 1305, he wrote: "It is not yet twenty years since there was found the art of making eyeglasses, which make for good vision... ".
+In a sermon given by a Dominican Friar called Giordana da Pisa in 1305, he wrote: "It is not yet twenty years since there was found the art of making eyeglasses, which make for good vision..."

 This invention would significantly improve the quality of life for the visually impaired to this day — as the writer will attest.